 By 1901 the family had moved to 9 Carlyle Parade, Darwen Road in St Faith's parish where they had a toy shop run by Ellen Matilda, assisted by Ellen Eugenie.
 Presumably Henry made the toys.

 By 1911 the family had moved again to 49 Leighton Road West Ealing.
 Henry (58), carpenter; Ellen Matilda (56) ran a drapery business from her home, assisted by her daughter Ellen Eugenie.
-Their home had seven rooms and the couple had been married 32 years: the census also reveals they had three children, one having died.
-I have not traced this child.
+Their home had seven rooms and the couple had been married 32 years.

 Thomas Anthony (1857 - 1925)

 He married Eugenie Elizabeth Headford at the Park Chapel, Brentford in 1878 and they had at least four children: those surviving were: Lilian, Ida, Augustus and Hilda, born 1878 - 1887, all in Brentford.
 As with other branches of the family no baptisms have been found and it seems likely the family were Baptists.

 In 1881 Thomas Anthony, wife Eugenie and their first child, Lillian E, age 2, were living at 8 Westbury Place, Hamilton Road Brentford.
 By 1891 Thomas was a builder, all four children were at home, ages 3 to 12, and they had a lodger, Ellen GOMM, unmarried 41, living on her own means, and a 20 year old live-in servant, Amy ARNOLD.

 The Middlesex Independent of 23 December 1891 carries an advertisement for Thomas Anthony suggesting the family had moved to The Butts.